 An indoor garden

 We all know that proximity to nature is a proven mood booster.
 Access to plants, shrubbery and trees helps us to feel at peace and centred in these increasingly hectic and stressful modern times.
 But the famously dour British weather is not always permissive of spending quality time with your garden all year round.
 Thus, filling your orangery (or a part of it) with gorgeous plants can give you the best of both worlds.
+Not only can you grow plants in your orangery, why not grow some vegetables also?
+There are a variety of vegetables that you can grow from home, including lettuces, tomatoes and onions.

 A dining room for dinner parties that pop!